DukeRobotics/robosub-ros/README.md

     ```bash
     ssh -p 2200 root@localhost
     ```
-1. SSH into the landside container.
+1. In a new tab, SSH into the landside container.
 Password is `robotics`.
     ```bash
     ssh -XY -p 2201 root@localhost
     ```